Wolox/tech-guides/nodejs/docs/sequelize/remove-foreign-constraint.md

-# Did you need to remove a foreign constraint and you don't know the name?
+# Do you need to remove a foreign constraint and you don't know the name?
 How and TIP

 ## Introduction